serokell/blog-posts/untyped-lambda-calculus/article.md

 Since we have booleans now, we can also encode pairs (and, by extension, tuples) as functions that return one value when given $tru$ as an argument, and another when given $fls$.

-First of all, let us define a pair constructor combinator:
+First of all, let's define a pair constructor combinator:

 $pair = \lambda f\;s\;b. b\;f\;s.$

-It looks suspiciously similar to our $ifThenElse$ combinator, the only difference being that condition is now the last argument.
+It looks suspiciously similar to our $ifThenElse$ combinator, the only difference being that the condition is now the last argument.

 Now we can define two combinators for deconstructing a pair: